Archi00/backtyr/README.md

-# .NET Angular SPA Template
+# .NET Angular SPA

-A simple template for building a Single Page Application (SPA) with a .NET backend and an Angular frontend.
+Single Page Application (SPA) with a .NET backend and an Angular frontend.

 ## Features